 - If my dog or cat gets sick, will he or she be taken to a veterinarian?

 - What if my dog or cat does not eat?
 (An answer of “they will eat eventually” is not correct!)
 Especially cats.
 If they go for more than a couple of days without eating, there is a high risk of developing liver lipidosis.
 It is similar to cirrhosis in humans.
 It is very time-consuming and expensive to treat and can be fatal.)

-- Is the pet sitter willing to administer medications provided by you or your veterinarian?
+- Is the boarding facility willing to administer medications provided by you or your veterinarian?

-- If my vet is not available or open, does the pet sitter have “on call” a veterinarian that will see a cat or dog that is not his or her client?
+- If my vet is not available or open, does the boarding facility have “on call” a veterinarian that will see a cat or dog that is not his or her client?